igrishaev/pg/README.md

 ### Measurements

 Let's compare timings.
-The data was collected on Apple M1 Max 32Gb 10 Cores.
+The data was collected on Apple M1 Max 32Gb with 10 Cores.

 #### Plain COPY